Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Constitutive equation for chemical reactions

 \subsection{Constitutive equation for chemical reaction rates}

 We now derive the constitutive equation for the reaction rates.
 Similar to the previous section, we begin from Eq.~(\ref{eq:dA/dt}).
-In this case, we consider normalized dynamical variables using the chemical potential differences, $\Delta \vec{\mu}\equiv (\Delta \mu_1,\Delta \mu_2,.... )^\top$,
+In this case, we consider the dynamical variables using the chemical potential differences,

-For the purpose of this work to illustrate the basic principles, we consider the simple scenario where the steady-state fluctuations of chemical potentials are identical and uncorrelated across different reactions.
-This assumption is justified when each reaction is independently driven by a reservoir with fixed chemical potential, for example.
-Note that a special case is a single chemical reaction, such as ATP hydrolysis, in the system.
-The normalization is thus given by the following steady state correlation,